awslabs/cognito-at-edge/README.md

 ### Getting started

-Based on your requirements you can use of the solution below.
+Based on your requirements you can use one of the solutions below.
 They all provide the complete infrastructure leveraging `cognito-at-edge` to protect a website or an Amplify application.

 *WIP*